Sample Preparation

 Will the plasmid preparation used for whole plasmid sequencing be returned?

-The plasmid preparation used is an unpure prep and may not be suitable for downstream processes; therefore, we do not return from this service.
+The plasmid preparation used is an unpure prep and may not be suitable for downstream processes; therefore, plasmid preparations are not returned for this service.

 Have a specific question?